Changes to Government guidance for pregnant women-December 2021

 This can include the employer or someone within the school or college.
 If this is the case, you should enquire as to their experience and expertise so you can be satisfied that any and all concerns you have regarding your situation as a pregnant and breastfeeding mother can be addressed accordingly.

 However, even with a comprehensive risk assessment in place, you may still have concerns around returning to school.
-This is a natural reaction to the circumstances and it is likely there will be a sense of trepidation ahead of the wider reopening.
+This is a natural reaction to the circumstances and it is likely that there will be a sense of trepidation ahead of the wider reopening.
 It is important, therefore, that these concerns or anxieties are shared with line managers/headteachers.
 If issues are not raised, they cannot be addressed and good employers will welcome this feedback in order to review and adapt arrangements.

 If you are feeling anxious about returning, you should also enquire about any employee assistance programmes (EAPs) that your employer may offer.

-As referenced above, a referral to Occupational Health can also be beneficial and supportive to addressing concerns in the workplace and facilitating a return.
+As referenced above, a referral to occupational health can also be beneficial and supportive to addressing concerns in the workplace and facilitating a return.
 Absence also gives time for the employer to resolve any outstanding concerns around the workplace which can then facilitate a return.

 Your school or college should respond sympathetically and there should be dialogue in order to try to address any underlying issues.